d2s/Documentation/_posts/2018-04-10-AddConfigurations.md

 ### Rsync daemon setup

-There are a some possibilities to enable a rsync daemon setup.
-This require some more setup which is not part of this documentation.

 - **rsync daemon**:

-  - setting this puts a double colon `::` in address parameter to rsync, It forces rsync to use the rsync daemon remote
+Enabling rsync daemon puts a double colon `::` in address parameter to rsync.
+It forces rsync to use the rsync daemon remote.
+There are [two possible setup for using the rsync daemon](/Rsyncdaemon).

-  - there is also possible to [tweak the standard setup to utilize rsync daemon](/Rsyncdaemon)
+Utilizing a rsync daemon setup does **not** encrypt the transfer between client and server.
+To encrypt the transfer require tunneling traffic in a ssh protocol.

-About remote servers.
+### About remote servers

 ```
 Utilizing remote servers as backup destinations